japareds/Black-Carbon-IoT-Proxy-Forecasting/README.md

 # Black-Carbon-IoT-Proxy-Forecasting
-Black Carbon Forecasting using proxy measurements of other air pollutants via IoT devices
+Black Carbon concentration forecasting using proxy measurements of other air pollutants via IoT devices